IT systems at MacKillop Catholic College are overseen by Mr Aaron Lang – firstname.lastname@example.org.

 - Please note that accidental damage is to be covered by parents under personal contents insurance.
 Some vendors also provide accidental damage cover, however, this needs to be discussed with the individual vendor.

 - Theft is not covered by the College, although we will actively assist students with finding lost or stolen laptops.
-Students are required to keep their belongings locked in their lockers when not using them.
 The College provides students with a padlock and locker for their personal equipment security.
 Home contents insurance may cover this.

 How will students connect to the internet at school?